delax/Enviromine-Configs/README.md

 *  [Translocators](http://www.minecraftforum.net/forums/mapping-and-modding/minecraft-mods/1279956)

 Other included configs:
-*  NerfGlass - A config to make vanilla glass weaker, so things like TE Hardened Glass, etc make more sense/have a point
+*  NerfGlass - A config to make vanilla glass weaker (loose vs average), so things like TE Hardened Glass, etc make more sense/have a point
 *  Vanilla - Any vanilla blocks/items/armor apparently missed by the Enviromine generated default

-## To Use
+## To Use All

+1. Download source, unzip it
-1. Copy "configs" folder's contents into your Minecraft "configs" folder
+2. Copy `configs` folder's contents into your Minecraft `configs` folder
-2. Play Minecraft
+3. Play Minecraft, any unused configs will be ignored

+## To Use Some

+1. Download source, unzip it
+2. Copy `StabilityTypes.cfg` from `configs\enviromine` to your Minecraft's `configs\enviromine` folder
+3. Edit ypur Minecraft's `configs\enviromine\Enviromine.cfg` file to have `B:"Generate Armor Configs"=false` instead of `true` (this is the only change the included `Enviromine.cfg` file has)
+4. Copy any configs you desire from `configs\enviromine\CustomProperties` folder to your Minecraft's `configs\enviromine\CustomProperties` folder
+5. Play Minecraft, any unused configs will be ignored